PostgREST/postgrest/ecosystem.rst

 * `Building a Contacts List with PostgREST and Vue.js <https://www.youtube.com/watch?v=iHtsALtD5-U>`_ -
   In this video series, DigitalOcean shows how to build and deploy an Nginx + PostgREST(using a managed PostgreSQL database) + Vue.js webapp in an Ubuntu server droplet.

-* `PostgREST + Auth0: Create REST API in mintutes, and add social login using Auth0 <https://samkhawase.com/blog/postgrest/>`_ - A step-by-step tutorial to show how to Dockerize and integrate Auth0 to PostgREST service.
+* `PostgREST + Auth0: Create REST API in mintutes, and add social login using Auth0 <https://samkhawase.com/blog/postgrest/>`_ - A step-by-step tutorial to show how to dockerize and integrate Auth0 to PostgREST service.

 * `PostgREST + PostGIS API tutorial in 5 minutes <https://gis-ops.com/postgrest-postgis-api-tutorial-geospatial-api-in-5-minutes/>`_ -
   In this tutorial, GIS • OPS shows how to perform PostGIS calculations through PostgREST :ref:`s_procs` interface.